NewsdayTV’s Joye Brown moderates the debate between GOP incumbent Nicholas LaLota and Democratic challenger John Avlon at NewsdayTV studios.

 The candidates have tangled over issues including affordability, border security and abortion in campaign literature and public forums.

-Avlon, who said he supports reproductive freedoms, has criticized LaLota for his stance on abortion and for calling the overturning of Roe v.
+Avlon, who said he supports reproductive freedoms with no governmental interference, has criticized LaLota for his stance on abortion and for calling the overturning of Roe v.
 Wade a "step in the right direction."
-LaLota posted that statement on his website but since has taken it down.
+LaLota posted that statement on his website but has since taken it down.

 LaLota repeatedly said he would not support a national abortion ban and consistently has called the matter a "state issue," noting he does not oppose abortions in the first trimester.
 Avlon equated that stance with support for a ban on abortions after 12 weeks.